Dreaming381/TextMeshDOTS/README.md

     - This singleton provides all the data needed to load the fonts and populate the global font tables used by TextMeshDOTS

   - **Baking of Text Labels**
     - Add empty `GameObject`, add `TextRenderer` component to it.
-Add optional tag components if case you like
+Add optional tag components in case you like
-      to be able to use an `EntityEquery` to process a given `TextRenderer` in e.g. systems that changes the label (e.g. to display damage status on a character)
+      to be able to use an `EntityEquery` to process a given `TextRenderer` in e.g. systems that change the label (e.g. to display damage status on a character)
     - To be able to select a default font for this `TextRenderer`, drag & drop `FontCollectionAsset` into the respective field.
       Once you have done this, you should be able to select a font family in the `Default Font` dropdown:
      ![plot](./FontFamilySelection.png)